emdecr/dev-challenges/20-08-18/README.md

 # The Task

-Write a solution to get all non-unique values (i.e.: duplicate/more than one occurrence) in an array For example, if given the array ['water', 'juice', 'coffee', 'coffee', 'water', 'water', 'milk'], your solution should return ['water', 'coffee']
+Write a solution to get all non-unique values (i.e.: duplicate/more than one occurrence) in an array.
+For example, if given the array ['water', 'juice', 'coffee', 'coffee', 'water', 'water', 'milk'], your solution should return ['water', 'coffee']

 Use JS.